Previous

 About the work

-In 1954, a man throws a bucket of Nile perch into Lake Victoria.
+In 1954, a man threw a bucket of Nile perch into Lake Victoria.
 In the 1980s, it was discovered that this invasive fish had eaten nearly all the originally living fish (cichlids) in the lake.
-The ecosystem of the lake has been severely disrupted since then.
+The ecosystem of the lake has since been severely disrupted.
 The population suffers from hunger because the Nile perch are exported to the west.

 Specifications